lyft/discovery/README.md

 * az
   * *(required, string)* AWS availability zone that the host is running in.
 You can provide arbitrary but the same value for all hosts if zone aware stats/routing is not required.
+If you use non AWS backend storage currently you have to provide `az` anyway, you can use some fixed predefined value for all hosts.
 * region
   * *(required, string)* AWS region that the host is running in.
 * instance_id
   * *(required, string)* AWS instance_id of the host.
 * canary
-  * *(optional, boolean)* Set to true if host is a canary instance.
+  * *(optional, boolean)* Set to true if host is a canary instance, used by Envoy.
 * load_balancing_weight:
-  * *(optional, integer)* Used by Envoy for weighted routing.
+  * *(optional, integer)* Load balancing weight is used by Envoy for weighted routing.
   Values must be an integer between 1 and 100.

 ## Main Classes
 - [app/routes/api.py](https://github.com/lyft/discovery/blob/master/app/routes/api.py)